 Homestudy

-Match and Pre-Placement
+Pre-Placement

-Placement and Finalization
+Placement and Adoption

+Children must be fostered for a minimum of six months before the adoption process can begin.
+During this time you will receive regular guidance and support from your Crossnore family caseworker and therapist, as needed.
 Once finalization of your adoption is complete, additional resources and services will be put in place so that if or when needed, you have ongoing support for your family and child(ren).

 “There are no unwanted children, just unfound families.” – National Adoption Center